wjrh/Teal/README.md

 ### Short term to-do:
 - [ ] switch to shallow routes (minimal for what we need)
-- [ ] restructure forms to ask for necessary information
+- [ ] restructure index pages in API so that it gives necessary information
-- [ ] restructure indexes so that it gives necessary information
+- [ ] restructure forms to ask for necessary information:
-- [X]  DJ
+- [X] DJ form
-- [ ]  Show
+- [ ] Show form
-- [ ]  Episode
+- [ ] Episode form
 - [ ] focus on episode logging essentials

 - [ ] have a system of querying already existing songs when associating songs with episodes
-- [ ] limit the system so that there is only one person logging live shows

 - [ ] create a simple api to view the latest logged song
 - [ ] extend that api to include functionality from old PHPs